Beck and call

-If the term 'beck and call' had originated prior to the 14th century we we would presumably now say 'beckon and call'.
-It didn't though and the first recorded use of 'beck and call' in print is in Aemilia Lanyer's set of poems Salve Deus Rex Judaeorum, 1611:
+If the term 'beck and call' had originated prior to the 14th century we would presumably now say 'beckon and call'.
+It didn't though, the first recorded use of 'beck and call' that I can find in print is in Aemilia Lanyer's set of poems Salve Deus Rex Judaeorum, 1611:

 With all the Artists at your becke and call;

 That is straightforward enough.
 What brings the phrase to the attention of etymologists is the confusion that some people have between it and 'beckon call'.
 This supposed phrase is a simple mishearing of 'beck and call'.
 The mistake comes about because no one uses 'beck' any longer, whereas 'beckon' is commonplace.

 'Beckon call' could be said not to be a phrase in English at all, but it is gaining some ground nevertheless.
 At present (January 2007) Google finds 28,000 hits for 'beckon call' and 474,000 for 'beck and call'.

 The misspelling began in the USA in the early 20th century; for example, this early citation from The Modesto News-Herald, May 1929:

 A crowd of several hundred people heard a stirring address by B. W. Gearhart, Fresno attorney and American Legion official.
 "Down through the history of American wars, from the Revolutionary to the recent World conflict," the speaker declared, "America always has had at its beckon call men who would give their all for their country that people might enjoy peace and freedom.

 The rogue phrase still appears in print in newspapers.
 Here's a recent example from the London Daily Mirror, by Phil Differ and Jonathan Watson:

 He [football manager Dick Advocaat] told me what he was particularly looking forward to when he comes to Scotland and that's having the entire Scottish press at his beckon call and I promised he won't be disappointed.